Comparisons11 min read

 50,000 ~$385/mo ~$316/mo

-At higher subscriber counts, ConvertKit tends to be more affordable — and remember, ConvertKit counts each subscriber once, while Mailchimp counts contacts per audience.
-If you have overlapping lists in Mailchimp, you're paying for the same person multiple times.
+At higher subscriber counts, ConvertKit tends to cost less—and remember, ConvertKit counts each subscriber once, while Mailchimp counts per audience.
+Overlapping lists in Mailchimp?
+You're paying for the same person multiple times.

-Winner: ConvertKit for most users, especially at scale and on the free tier.
-Mailchimp offers more features per dollar if you actually use its full marketing suite.
+Winner: ConvertKit for most people, especially at scale and on the free tier.
+Mailchimp offers more features per dollar if you're actually using its entire marketing suite.

 Customer Support

-Mailchimp offers email and chat support on the Essentials plan and above.
-Phone support is reserved for Premium users ($350+/mo).
-The free plan gets no support at all — just self-service documentation.
-Mailchimp's knowledge base is extensive, but response times can be slow during peak periods.
+Mailchimp has email and chat on the Essentials plan and up.
+Phone support?
+That's Premium territory ($350+/mo).
+The free plan gets self-service docs only—no direct support.
+The knowledge base is extensive, but response times can drag during busy periods.

 ConvertKit provides email support on all plans (including free) and live chat on paid plans.
-The support team is smaller but highly regarded by the creator community.
-Response times are typically faster, and the team tends to be more knowledgeable about creator-specific use cases.
-ConvertKit also runs an active community and offers free workshops.
+The team is smaller but genuinely knowledgeable about creator needs.
+Response times are typically quicker, and people consistently praise the quality.
+ConvertKit also runs active community features and free workshops.

 Winner: ConvertKit.
-More accessible support across all tiers, and the quality is consistently praised.
+Support is more accessible across all tiers, and the quality is consistently rated higher.

 Mobile App

-Mailchimp has a solid mobile app for iOS and Android that lets you create and send campaigns, view reports, manage contacts, and even buy Facebook/Instagram ads on the go.
-It's one of the better email marketing mobile apps available.
+Mailchimp has a solid mobile app for iOS and Android.
+You can build campaigns, check reports, manage contacts, and buy Facebook/Instagram ads from your phone.
+It's honestly one of the better email marketing mobile apps out there.

-ConvertKit's mobile experience is limited.
-There's a basic app for managing subscribers and viewing stats, but you can't build emails or automations from your phone.
-For creators who work primarily from a laptop, this may not matter.
-But if you need on-the-go campaign management, it's a gap.
+ConvertKit's mobile experience is pretty basic.
+There's an app for viewing subscriber stats and managing contacts, but you can't write emails or set up automations on the go.
+If you work mostly from a laptop, this doesn't matter.
+But if you need to manage campaigns while traveling, it's a limitation.

 Security & Compliance

 Mailchimp is GDPR-compliant, offers two-factor authentication, and provides data processing agreements.
 It supports CCPA compliance tools and has SOC 2 Type II certification.
-For businesses operating in regulated industries, Mailchimp's compliance infrastructure is robust.
+For businesses in regulated industries, Mailchimp's compliance setup is thorough.

-ConvertKit is also GDPR-compliant, supports double opt-in by default (which helps with compliance and list quality), and provides data processing agreements.
-It offers two-factor authentication and follows industry-standard security practices.
+ConvertKit is also GDPR-compliant, uses double opt-in by default (which helps with compliance and list quality), and provides data processing agreements.
+It offers two-factor authentication and follows standard industry security practices.

 Winner: Tie.
 Both are compliant and secure.
-Mailchimp has a slight edge for enterprise-level compliance documentation.
+Mailchimp has a slight edge on enterprise-level compliance documentation.

 Pros and Cons